dawidbeno/ipLocation/README.md

 $ip = $_SERVER['REMOTE_ADDR'];
 ```
 ## Option 1 : file_get_contents
-To call ipinfo API we can use function file_get_contents.
-As a parameter add URL to ipinfo.io
+We can use function file_get_contents() with URL as a parameter to call API to ipinfo service.
 ```
 $contents = file_get_contents("https://ipinfo.io/".$ip."/json");
 $res = json_decode($contents, true);
 $country = $res["country"];
 ```
 However, this option requires allowed option **allow_url_fopen**.
-Make this option On to enable file_get_contents() work properly with url as parameter.
-You can edit php.ini file to manage this option.
+We have to allow this php option to make file_get_contents() work properly with url as a parameter.
+You can edit php.ini file to change this option.
 ```
 allow_url_fopen = On
 ```

-You can check this by executing phpinfo() or view php.ini file.
+You can also check it by executing phpinfo() or view php.ini file.
 ```
 phpinfo();
 ```